KongJingC001/CLearning/README.md

-#C
+# C
-Those files in this project are for learning C language
+Those files in this project are for learning C language.